yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

 categories = ["articles"]
 series = []
-slug = "Hugo Probably Is Not For You"
+slug = "Hugo Probably Is Not For You" summary = "It’s quick enough to break your neck.
+As it says on the proverbial box, the Hugo static site generator is fast.
+Written in Go, Hugo promises blistering speed that it certainly delivers, and I’ve got all the redness, pain, and burning discomfort needed to prove it.
+As I’m writing this – in Markdown, using Vim – all I have to do is save the file and the hugo --server process I’ve left running in the background will render to HTML and update my browser window by the time I can shift my eyes over to it."
 +++

 ## Yes, It's Quick Enough to Break Your Neck